Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: Everybody comes home.

 [Bruce puts on the gauntlet, which nanobotically expands to fit his hand, and the power surge overwhelms him.
-He grunts in pai
+He grunts in pain